bencin143/therapy_admin/README.md

-# Mattermost
+# TabGen

-Mattermost is an open source, on-prem Slack-alternative.
+TabGen is an open source, on-prem Slack-alternative.

 It offers modern communication from behind your firewall, including messaging and file sharing across PCs and phones with archiving and instant search.

 ## All team communication in one place, searchable and accessible anywhere

-Please see the [features pages of the Mattermost website](http://www.mattermost.org/features/) for images and further description of the functionality listed below:
+Please see the [features pages of the TabGen website](http://www.mattermost.org/features/) for images and further description of the functionality listed below:

 #### Sharing Messaging and Files